 5. Spend a few hours (or more) in a Coffee Shop

 This is the last on my list of fun winter activities in NYC, and I usually combine this “activity” with one of the above.
 However, occasionally on very cold and dark winter days – I can spend a whole day in a nice Coffee shop, with my laptop, iPhone, and airpods.
+I love taking some jigsaw puzzles with me or play a game of Solitaire.

 If you’re more of a Hot Chocolate fan, you should definitely visit Serendipity 3 on the Upper East Side, and try their world-famous “frozen hot chocolate”.
 This delicacy is served with a big scoop of whipped cream and chocolate shavings, but you’ll probably need to book your table way ahead of time…